juliohm1978/kubernetes-nfs-volume-provisioner/README.md

 ## 1) Introduction

 A somewhat flexible Kubernetes controller that can provision NFS Persistent Volumes in a consistent and predictable way.
-It relies on the `kubectl` binary as a robust API client to watch for PersistentVolumeClaim events and react in order to provision PersistentVolumes accordingly.
+It relies on the [Python Kubernetes library](https://github.com/kubernetes-client/python) to watch for PersistentVolumeClaim events and react in order to provision PersistentVolumes accordingly.

 ## 2) Installation